Cyber Security Degree

-An aptitude for mathematics and electronics is key to doing well in a cybersecurity degree program.
+An aptitude for mathematics and electronics is key to doing well in a cyber security degree program.
 Most schools offering these programs require strong standardized test scores and above average grades in math and science classes.
-Cybersecurity degree students learn how to design and administer computer networks.
+Cyber security students learn how to design and administer computer networks.
 Unlike other degrees, advanced coursework focuses on cybercrime and cyberterrorism, as well as online forensics work to identify intruders of corporate and government computer systems.
-Other high level courses focus on threat assessment and planning for active network defense by degree graduates who generally attend bachelor’s degree programs or obtain post-baccalaureate cybersecurity certificates or master’s degrees.
+Other high level courses focus on threat assessment and planning for active network defense by degree graduates who generally attend bachelor’s degree programs or obtain post-baccalaureate cyber security certificates or master’s degrees.